Analyzing Files

 In order to log events, Dr.Web vxCube interacts with a hypervisor, not with virtual machines.
 It means the analyzer cannot be detected.

 You can connect to a virtual machine through a VNC (Virtual Network Computing) client and influence the analysis.
-Note that it is possible only when the virtual machine is operating.
+Note that this can only be done when the virtual machine is operating.

-After the analysis, you get a detailed report and a viewable history of previously analyzed files.
+Once the analysis is complete, you will receive a detailed report and be able to review the history of previously analyzed files.

 warning_green